Cost to Restring a Piano: An Actionable Guide

 When removing the strings, it is not a good idea to start at the top and take one string off at a time because there is a lot of pressure from the strings on the plate.
 Removing the strings one by one will destabilize the pressure on the plate and cause damage.
 Sometimes, it is even dangerous.

 Typically, the technician will loosen the tension on all the bottom strings of each note, then do it for all the top strings, and lastly, go back and through to do the middle strings.
 (Note: most of the piano notes have three strings.)
-This process gradually lets the string tension off the plate, equalizing the tension and avoiding the situation that one section loosened and the rest of the piano is still under tension.
+This process gradually lets the string tension off the plate, equalizing the tension and avoiding the situation where one section loosened, and the rest of the piano was still under tension.

 This loosening process will be repeated several times until all the tensions are off the strings.